-Officials at the Missouri House of Representatives and the Missouri Senate each assume there is no fiscal impact beyond existing appropriations.
+Officials at the Missouri Senate assume there is no fiscal impact beyond existing appropriations.

 Officials at the Office of State Treasurer (STO) assumed the proposal as written would result in a fiscal impact due to provisions found in §§167.833, 167.839 and 167.845.
 The language in these sections resulting in an impact is as follows: